xpistarlink/StarlinuX/README.md

 ## What's StarlinuX-Emulator?

-StarlinuX-Emulator offers an efficient way to run a lightweight version of StarlinuX on your device.
-If you're using a laptop with a Debian-based distribution, you can easily set up StarlinuX-Emulator to temporarily transform your computer into a fully functional StarlinuX router.
+If you're using a laptop with a Debian-based distribution, you can easily set up StarlinuX-Emulator to temporarily transform your computer into a fully functional StarlinuX router as StarlinuX-Emulator offers an efficient way to run a lightweight version of StarlinuX on your device.<br>
 The StarlinuX application manages all network functions seamlessly, simulating the experience of using the original StarlinuX device. <br>
 Powered by QEMU, the emulator requires certain dependencies.
 However, our installer simplifies the process, guiding you through setup so you can get everything installed in one go, hassle-free.<br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>